Facility Planning, Construction and Management (FPCM)

 As specifically required by Penal Code Section 7003.5, CDCR’s Master Plan Annual Report (MPAR) provides information on:

-- Proposed projects contained in the Department’s most current Five-Year Infrastructure Plan (fiscal year (FY) 2021-26) to carry out CDCR’s mission.
+- Proposed projects contained in the Department’s most current Five-Year Infrastructure Plan to carry out CDCR’s mission.

-- Current active projects during the reporting period (2020 calendar year); and
+- Current active projects during the reporting period (prior calendar year); and

 - Projects completed within the reporting period.

 The report also contains narratives, charts and graphics that detail CDCR’s needs based on the incarcerated population.
-Specific sections of the report are dedicated to CDCR Population; Infrastructure; Housing Needs and Adult inmate Health Care.
+Specific sections of the report are dedicated to CDCR Population, Infrastructure, Housing Needs and Health Care.

 The institution tabs contained in the MPAR provide detail on active, proposed, and completed projects at individual adult institutions and juvenile facilities.
 These include capital outlay, special repair, deferred maintenance, and energy efficiency projects that maintain, modify, or add infrastructure capacity, which support CDCR’s programs and operational goals.